albar965/albar965.github.io/contact.md

 **Please use _either the forum or email_ to avoid confusion and additional effort.
 Please do not use both.**

 **The email link below is encoded to avoid spam.
-You have to click it to open an email editing window.**
+You have to click it to open an email editing window.
+If this does not work right-click on it and select** `Copy Email Address` **or similar.**

 <a href="&#109;&#97;&#105;&#108;&#116;&#111;&#58;&#97;&#108;&#101;&#120;&#32;&#65;&#84;&#32;&#108;&#105;&#116;&#116;&#108;&#101;&#110;&#97;&#118;&#109;&#97;&#112;&#32;&#68;&#79;&#84;&#32;&#111;&#114;&#103;" rel="nofollow"
    onmouseenter="this.href='mailto:' +  'alex' + '@' + 'little' + 'nav' + 'map' + '.' + 'org'"